dccuchile/wefe/doc/contribute.rst

                 *   ``preprocessor``: ``Callable``.
 It receives a function that operates on each word.
 In the case of specifying a function, it overrides the default preprocessor (i.e., the previous options stop working).

-                A list of preprocessor options allows to search for several variants of the words into the model.
+                A list of preprocessor options allows searching for several variants of the words into the model.
 For example, the preprocessors ``[{}, {"lowercase": True, "strip_accents": True}]``
                 ``{}`` allows first to search for the original words in the vocabulary of the model.
 In case some of them are not found, ``{"lowercase": True, "strip_accents": True}`` is executed on these words and then they are searched in the model vocabulary.

             strategy : str, optional
                 The strategy indicates how it will use the preprocessed words: 'first' will include only the first transformed word found. all' will include all transformed words found, by default "first".

             normalize : bool, optional
                 True indicates that embeddings will be normalized, by default False

             warn_not_found_words : bool, optional
                 Specifies if the function will warn (in the logger) the words that were not found in the model's vocabulary